Installing a Floor System Designed for Chemical Containment in Wilmington, MA

 Both of these epoxy coatings are specifically developed for exceptional chemical resistance, and are able to perform in the face of the harsh conditions you would expect to find in a chemical processing plant.
 Caustics, strong acids, and solvents are not an issue.

-Interior and Exterior Painting
+Interior and Exterior Painting in Wilmington, MA

 For the painting portion of this project, we chose Promar 200 Zero-VOC from Sherwin-Williams.
 Not only does it offer a beautiful, durable finish, but the lack of VOCs means that there is no odor.
 A non-intrusive paint was ideal for a project like this where there were both other trades at work and ongoing operations in the facility nearby.